Dillweed Namespace Project · Dillweed Anthill™ Observability Plane · Founding Phase

 Architectural Position in the Stack

-Anthill occupies the observational layer above the Registry and DillClaw Resolver — it does not modify capability records, perform resolution, or make trust tier assignments.
+Anthill occupies the observational plane across the Dillweed stack — it does not modify capability records, perform resolution, or make trust tier assignments.
 It observes, aggregates, and alerts.
 All authoritative operations remain with the Registry and DNSO signing authority as specified in the Registry Specification and DNSO Operations Charter.

-Anthill is not a vertical dependency layer sitting above L1–L5 in a linear hierarchy.
-It is a cross-cutting observability and telemetry plane that spans Registry operations, resolver behavior, governance processes, and relying-party reporting simultaneously.
-Infrastructure architects should understand Anthill as analogous to a distributed tracing or metrics plane — it observes the full stack horizontally rather than depending upon it vertically.
-The L6 designation indicates its presentation position in the stack reference, not a linear dependency relationship.
+Anthill is not a vertical dependency layer in the L1–L5 stack.
+It is an orthogonal observability plane that spans Registry operations, resolver behavior, governance processes, and relying-party reporting simultaneously — analogous to a distributed tracing or metrics plane that observes a service stack horizontally rather than sitting beneath it vertically.
+The L1–L5 numbering in this document matches the stack convention used in the Namespace Standard, DillClaw Resolver Specification, and Registry Specification.
+Anthill is deliberately given no layer number: it is a plane, not a layer.

 The Observability Imperative